boyang-zhang1/RAGRace/README.md

 # RAGRace

-A comprehensive platform for comparing and benchmarking different RAG (Retrieval-Augmented Generation) APIs and services.

-## Overview
+**Benchmark and compare RAG providers on real-world datasets with one command.**

-RAGRace provides a standardized framework to evaluate and compare RAG providers using unified interfaces and automated scoring.
-The platform supports multiple providers with a consistent `BaseAdapter` interface for fair, apples-to-apples comparison.
+RAGRace provides an automated benchmark framework to evaluate RAG providers on academic papers, Wikipedia articles, and more.
+All providers are tested on identical documents with standardized evaluation metrics (Ragas) for fair comparison.

-**Current Status**: 3 RAG providers integrated with 54+ passing tests.
-Complete end-to-end evaluation on Qasper dataset (1,585 research papers with 5,049 questions).
+**Current Status**: Checkpoint 5 Complete - Full orchestrator pipeline with 3 RAG providers, automated benchmarking on Qasper (1,585 research papers) and SQuAD 2.0 datasets.

 ## Integrated Providers